How to manage the threat of rapid blight and anthracnose on Poa annua putting greens

 Rapid blight (Labyrinthula terestris) is a turfgrass disease that can affect Poa annua, Poa trivialis and perennial ryegrass species.
 Although its origin is unknown, it most closely resembles a pathogen of marine grasses.
 This explains why disease severity is correlated with saline irrigation water and soil salinity.
 Cultural practices, such as salinity management and using tolerant species in winter overseeding, are important for rapid blight management.

-In a University of California, Riverside trial, Velista and Secure were applied to a Poa annua putting green with a history of rapid blight and anthracnose incidence.
+In a University of California Riverside trial Ascernity, Velista and Secure fungicides were applied to a Poa annua putting green with a history of rapid blight and anthracnose incidence.
 Applications were made on a 14-day interval from June-September and ratings for presence of disease and turf quality were recorded.
-Velista and a tank mixture of Velista and Secure showed outstanding rapid blight and anthracnose control in September and early October.
-Secure applied alone effectively suppressed these diseases (see graph below).
-The image below compares the Velista treated plot versus the untreated at the trial’s conclusion in 2014.
+Ascernity, Secure and a tank mixture of Velista and Secure showed outstanding rapid blight and anthracnose control at the end of the trial.
+Ascernity applied alone effectively suppressed these diseases (see image below)

-California, 2014-2015.
-Fungicides applied on 14-day intervals starting in early summer. % disease rated 7 and 14 days after last application.
+California, 2015.
+Fungicides applied on 14-day intervals starting in early summer.

-A greenhouse trial at Clemson University in 2015 shows the benefits of tank-mixing Secure with Velista or Heritage® fungicide (or with Heritage® Action™ fungicide) for control of rapid blight on perennial ryegrass.
+A greenhouse trial at Clemson University in 2015 shows the benefits of tank-mixing Secure with Velista or Heritage® fungicide (or with Heritage® Action™) for control of rapid blight on perennial ryegrass.
 For added convenience, Multipaks containing combinations of different Syngenta products can be viewed at GreenCastOnline.com.